 - 1 Tablespoon Aioli or Mayonnaise * see head note

 - 1 teaspoon Soy Sauce , or to taste

 - 1 loaf Rustic Bread , sliced and toasted or charred over open flame

 - 1 cup Baby Spinach

 - 1 Tomato , sliced

 - Olive Oil for charring bread

 - Oil for sauteing shallots (grape seed oil is our favorite)

 - Whole Grain Mustard

-- Heat a small saute pan over med. heat and add a little oil to pan.
+- Heat a saute pan over medium heat and add a little oil to pan.
 Add shallots and saute until soft.

-- Drain half of oil from tuna cans, then put tuna and remaining oil in med. bowl.
+- Drain half of the oil from tuna cans, then put tuna and remaining oil in a bowl.
 Add rest of tuna mix ingredients (sauteed shallots, diced pickles, aioli, soy sauce, and cracked pepper) and gently mix.

 - Brush bread slices with olive oil, toast or char bread slices, then rub with split cloves of garlic.
 Top with optional spreads if desired (or leave them on the side for guests to serve themselves to dip bread in to), then layer on the spinach, tomatoes, and tuna mix.
 Serve immediately.